IBM/platinum-demos/docs/ibm-concert/assets.md

 <a href="https://9.30.214.214:12443/#/" target="_blank" rel="noreferrer"><button class="ibm-button">Click here to access the environment</button></a>

-Important notes:
+Important notes about the demo environment:
-- **For Tech Sellers and other IBM technical professionals**: This environment is only for demos and self-education.
+- **Purpose**: This environment is only for demos and self-education.
 It should not be used for PoCs.
 - **IBM VPN**: In order to access the demo environment, you MUST be logged into the IBM VPN.
 - **Shared environment**: This is a shared environment.
 Please DO NOT import data or create automation rules.
 - **Maintenance windows**: This is a persistent environment.
 We will advertise maintenance windows at the top of this page when we upgrade to each subsequent version.